 Oriental lilies come in a wide range of spots, stripes, and freckles that look very attractive in any garden.
 Some of the popular oriental lilies include Casablanca, Souvenir, Starlight Express, Dizzy, and Entertainer.

 There are so many different varieties and types of lilies available today.
-The option to have a wide range of shapes, sizes, colors, and fragrance of lilies makes gardening much more exciting and beautiful.
+The option to have a wide range of shapes, sizes, colors and fragrances of lilies makes gardening much more exciting and beautiful.

 I hope you got some valuable information regarding lilies as they are a lovely fit for every garden.